coder/docs/admin/appearance.md

 - Service banner messages
 - The terms of service display

-All banners accept plain text and Markdown formatting.
-The terms of service display also accepts HTML.
+The system and service banners accept plain text and Markdown formatting.
+The terms of service display accepts plaintext, HTML, and Markdown formatting.

 ## System banners